-As a former student athlete, CEO and founder of Student Athletes for Educational Opportunities (SAFEO), Inc, my primary vision for launching SAFEO was to provide a platform for young student athletes to voice their opinion about issues that concerns themselves and their parents.
+As a former student athlete, my primary purpose in launching SAFEO was to provide a platform for young student athletes to voice their opinions about issues that concern them and their families.

-Coming up in the 80’s and 90’s as an athlete we didn’t have the Internet.
+As an athlete coming up in the 80s and early 90s, we didn’t have the Internet.
 We didn’t have a means to quickly access useful information that could improve our lives.
-I remember when Rudy Washington, who at the time was the president of the Black Coaches Association asked me to join a panel of coaches to talk about the goals of SAFEO.
+I remember when Rudy Washington, then-president of the Black Coaches Association, asked me to join a panel of coaches to talk about the goals of SAFEO.
 Little did I know that I would be on stage with great sports minds like the legendary John Thompson, Digger Phelps, Nolan Richards and Dr. Richard Lapchick.
-During the conference I learned a vast amount of knowledge from these guys, however what stood out the most and had a life long affect on me was when coach Thompson stood up in a demanding gesture to the panel and said “we must teach our young athletes that education is not power, information is power”.
+During the conference, I learned a great deal from these guys.
+However what stood out most and had a life-long effect on me was when Coach Thompson, in a demanding gesture to the panel, said “we must teach our young athletes that “Information Is Power”.

-Today those sentiments are the cornerstone objectives for which SAFEO pledges its dedication to helping our young student athletes to succeed.
-To provide them with the best educational, career and health tools that will build character and prepare them for life after the ball stops bouncing.
-Therefore, we are committed to continue to engage all athletes in a number of educational, health and fitness programs particularly those in the inner city, targeting low income, underserved young athletes and their parents.
+That sentiment is the cornerstone around which SAFEO builds its programs to help young student athletes succeed.
+We are committed to providing them the best educational, career advancement, and health management tools that will prepare them for life after the ball stops bouncing, while also building life-long, positive character traits.
+Our offerings are intentional and specially-designed, with a focus on low income, inner city and other underserved young athletes and their parents.

-Racial and ethnic low income populations are the last to learn about or receive services to reverse inferior educational opportunities, lack of access to positive or professional mentors, absence of empowering career counseling, poor health, fitness, and nutrition, and community isolation.
-From our experience, not only do they, themselves, seek a higher quality of life, but also are eager to directly participate in improving their well-being.
+Racial and ethnic low income populations are the last to learn about or receive services to mitigate inferior educational opportunities, lack of access to positive or professional mentors, absence of empowering career counseling, poor health, fitness, and nutrition, and community isolation.
+From our experience, not only do they seek a higher quality of life, but they also are eager to directly participate in improving their well-being.
 They simply need caring adults and “access to good information,” just as Coach Thompson prescribed.

 - Raise Awareness